DocumentationDevice interactionBeginner's guidesExchange data with the device

 });

-Check the sample app for an advanced example showcasing all possible usages of the Device Management Kit in a React app.
+• Check out the sample app a comprehensive demonstration of the Device Management Kit’s capabilities in a React application.

 Ledger